inadarei/hellogo/README.md

 # hellogo
-Tiny Containerized Hello App in Go for Kubernetes testing on ARM64
+Tiny Containerized Hello App in Go for Kubernetes testing on Arm or Intel architectures.

 ## Requirements